 - Providing enhanced briefings to our staff members

 - Increasing the provision and availability of anti-bacterial products available to our staff members

-- From Tuesday 24 March you will notice increased vehicle cleaning procedures taking place as a team of dedicated staff will be boarding some buses in the town centre to ensure that they are wiped and cleaned.
+- From Tuesday 24 March we increased the vehicle cleaning procedures taking place as a team of dedicated staff joined us and are boarding some buses in the town centre to ensure that they are wiped and cleaned.

 Taking increased care of your own personal hygiene and cleanliness is still the best preventative measure.
-Customers travelling on our services should:
+Customers that absolutely must travel should:

 - Frequently clean your hands in soap and water, or with an alcohol-based hand rub.

 - If you cough or sneeze, please cover your mouth and nose with a flexed elbow or tissue – throw the tissue away immediately and wash your hands.

 - Avoid contact with anyone who has a fever or cough.

 - Avoid contact with ‘high touch’ areas other than where it is necessary to do so, such bell push buttons, handrails and surfaces etc.